-- 2. Did it make strategic sense for Sparta to embark on a war with Athens before Sparta had acquired a more powerful navy? - 3.
-Evaluate Spartan strategy and conduct of operations up to the Peace of Nicias.
-What were the strengths and weaknesses of the Spartan strategy?
-Did its strengths outweigh its weaknesses? - 4.
-How well did the sea power, Athens, compensate for its weaknesses and exploit its strengths in fighting against the land power, Sparta? - 5.
-How well did the land power, Sparta, compensate for its weaknesses and exploit its strengths in fighting against the sea power, Athens? - 6.
+- 5. How well did the land power, Sparta, compensate for its weaknesses and exploit its strengths in fighting against the sea power, Athens? - 6.
 Which side, Athens or Sparta, did a better job of strategic adaptation before the Peace of Nicias? - 7.
-Which theater commander, Demosthenes or Brasidas, was more skilled at using joint and combined operations to produce significant strategic effects? - 8.
-Was undertaking the Sicilian expedition a good strategy badly executed, or a bad strategy? - 9.
-How effective were different instruments of state power at achieving the policy objectives of Athens and Sparta?
-Was a more comprehensive approach called for? - 10.
-In light of the Athenian joint campaign at Pylos, the Spartan combined campaign in Thrace, and the campaigns of both Sparta and Athens in Sicily, explain the risks and rewards of opening a new theater in an ongoing conflict. - 11.
-Which strategic leader in this war came closest to fitting Clausewitz's definition of a military genius?
-Which leader best managed the fog, friction, uncertainty, and chaos of war? - 12.
-Which leader in this war came closest to Sun Tzu's ideal general?
-Which was most effective at exploiting surprise and uncertainty? - 13.
+Was undertaking the Sicilian expedition a good strategy badly executed, or a bad strategy? - 8.
+In light of the Athenian joint campaign at Pylos and Sphacteria, the Spartan combined campaign in Thrace, and the campaigns of both Sparta and Athens in Sicily, explain the risks and rewards of opening a new theater in an ongoing conflict. - 9.
+Why did Athenian leaders often accept high risk when employing their naval forces given that they could not afford to suffer a catastrophic loss at sea? - 10.
+Which leader in this war came closest to fitting Clausewitz's definition of a military genius?
+Which leader came closest to Sun Tzu's ideal general? - 11.
+Sun Tzu states that attacking the enemy's strategy and allies should take precedence over attacking either their army or their cities.
+How well did Athens and Sparta follow this advice? - 12.
 Athens sued for peace unsuccessfully in 430 B.C., as did Sparta in 425 B.C. and 406 B.C., and even the Peace of Nicias broke down almost immediately.
-Why did these efforts at war termination fail? - 14.
-In light of the campaign of Brasidas in Thrace and the many quarrels among Athenian military and political leaders, how did problems in civil-military relations impede strategic effectiveness? - 15.
+Why did these efforts at war termination fail? - 13.
+Given the campaign of Brasidas in Thrace and the many quarrels among Athenian military and political leaders, how did problems in civil-military relations impede strategic effectiveness? - 14.
 "Sparta and its allies did not defeat Athens so much as Athens defeated itself."
-Do you agree?

-- 16. What does Athens' experience reveal about the problems a democracy is likely to face when fighting a protracted war against a determined, ideologically hostile adversary? - 17.
-How strategically effective were the strikes by Athens and Sparta on each other's homelands? - 18.
-What moral and ethical dilemmas confronted the people and leaders of Athens and Sparta in their decision-making? - 19.
-How did honor, fear, and self-interest shape the policy and strategy decisions of leaders in Athens and Sparta? - 20.
-Why did Athenian leaders accept high risk when employing their naval forces given that they could not afford to suffer a catastrophic loss at sea?
+Do you agree? - 15.
+Are democracies more likely than other systems of government to commit the "blunders" Pericles was so concerned about and Thucydides highlighted? - 16.
+How strategically effective were the strikes by Athens and Sparta on each other's homelands? - 17.
+What moral and ethical dilemmas confronted the people and leaders of Athens and Sparta in their decision-making? - 18.
+How did honor, fear, and self-interest shape the policy and strategy decisions of leaders in Athens and Sparta?